lamepic/ftracker/frontend/tracker/README.md

 # remove folder being moved from move folder modal

-# timestamp on incoming and outgoing view
+# timestamp on incoming and outgoing view - done

 # archive copy of document to user department.